What is a Trader? Trading Explained

 Another related term, "broker", is sometimes confused with the word trader.
 As noted earlier, a trader is somebody who buys and sells financial assets.
 A broker, on the other hand, is responsible for executing buy and sell orders on behalf of clients .
 In other words, a broker acts as the intermediary between the financial markets and their clients.

-Trade Risk-Free with an Admirals Demo Account
+Trade Risk-Free with an Admiral Markets Demo Account

-Traders who choose Admirals will be pleased to know that they can practice trading completely risk-free with a demo account.
+Traders who choose Admiral Markets will be pleased to know that they can practice trading completely risk-free with a demo account.
 Instead of going straight to the live markets and risking your own capital, you can practice first with virtual currency.
 Click the banner below to open your FREE account today:

 Sell-Side and Buy-Side Traders